JeffreyCA/azd-compose-search-demo/README.md

 > You can try adding other OpenAI models.
 Make sure to update the model name in `api/app.py`.

 ### 3. Set up search index

-There are some one-time scripts in `scripts` directory needed to initialize and populate the search index.
+The `scripts` directory contains one-time setup scripts that initialize and populate your Azure AI Search index with sample hotel data.
+You can run these scripts locally because as part of provisioning the search resource, azd also configures the necessary role assignments for your Azure credential to access the search service.

 1. Get Azure AI Search endpoint info:
    ```sh